solarwinds/appoptics-apm-node/CONTRIBUTING.md

 is not public.
 In order to fetch from a private repo it is necessary to provide credentials of some sort.
 So `install-appoptics-bindings.js` is a `preinstall` script.
-The environment variable `AO_TEST_PACKAGE` specifies the source of the `node-appoptics-bindings` package because `npm` will, by default, fetch the head of the master branch.
+The environment variable `AO_TEST_PACKAGE` specifies the source of the `appoptics-bindings` package because `npm` will, by default, fetch the head of the master branch.
 In order to authorize for the private repository use either the environment variable `AO_TEST_GITAUTH` (a git Personal Access Token [tokens]) or use both `AO_TEST_GITUSER` and